Policy · Creativity · Game

 Get your lens × challenge

 Each Wednesday you receive a pairing: a lens (a company or organisation) and a principle along with a request to propose a policy solution through that lens.
+Primers help orient you to the values, capabilities, and constraints of the organisation and the context of the principle.

-For example: Meta × The return of the Elgin Marbles.
+For example: Meta × The return of the Elgin Marbles

 02

-Write your take
+Share your take

 03